GFJankavs/Enver-React/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# UI Designer Portfolio (Made using React)

+This is an example project for a UI designer Miguel Ruiz.

+Project is based on

 ## Available Scripts